 Another Tool in Abuse Prevention – Community

-I stumbled upon an article yesterday that I quickly read but then found myself thinking about again later.
+I stumbled upon an article yesterday that I quickly read, but then found myself thinking about again later.
 I wanted to share it with you because the topic hints at a much larger issue when it comes to child abuse prevention, and maybe even the situation with youth mental health.
 Here’s the link:

 Be The Community Families Need to Succeed

 This is where the community comes in.
 Kids with strong connections to safe adults are less likely to be targeted and more likely to tell if they are.
 LGBTQ kids are less likely to struggle with suicidal ideation when they have adults who accept them as they are.
 Kids dealing with anxiety and depression have better outcomes when they have safe adults to talk through their emotions with, who can support them through difficult times.
-I’ve talked endlessly about the need for strong relationships with parents as the best preventive medicine we have for keeping children safe and supported.
-I’ve also talked, on my other site, about the importance of work-life balance and inclusivity when it comes to the workplace for parents.
-That’s what being the community that families need to succeed includes.
+I’ve discussed at length the importance of strong relationships with parents as the best preventive measure we have for keeping children safe and supported.
+I’ve also discussed, on my other site, the importance of work-life balance and inclusivity in the workplace for parents.
+That’s what being a community that supports families’ needs to succeed includes.

 Who supports them now?